 The School Librarian will consult a variety of sources to select materials for library use.
-Resources used to help in selection of new library holdings may include, but are not limited to, the following:
+Resources used to help in the selection of new library holdings may include, but are not limited to, the following:

-- Recommendations from staff, students, and parents will be accepted and investigated for appropriateness
+- Recommendations from staff, students, and parents will be accepted and investigated for appropriateness.
+Recommendations may be submitted through an email directly to the School Media Specialist.

-- Using Follett's Collection Statistic Report, additional books may be purchased based upon the frequency of checkouts
+- Using Follett's Collection Statistic Report, additional books may be purchased based on the frequency of checkouts

 - Reviews:

 - School Library Journal

 - School Library Monthly

-- Booklist Magazine
+- o Booklist Magazine

 - o Booklinks Magazine

-- Teacher Librarian
+- o Teacher Librarian

-- Library Sparks
+- o Library Sparks

 - o and others